Do’s and Don’ts of Managing Knee Osteoarthritis (OA)

-To reduce the load on your knees, maintain a healthy weight through diet and exercise while being monitored by your physician.
+To reduce the load on your knees, maintain a healthy weight through diet.
+As well, exercise while being monitored by your physician.

-Be sure you discuss all your treatment options with your doctor, such as massage, acupuncture, supplements, water therapy, muscle stimulation, or activities such as modified yoga.
+Be sure you discuss all your treatment options with your doctor.
+This can include massage, acupuncture, supplements, water therapy, muscle stimulation, or activities such as modified yoga.

-By trying new forms of therapy, you can reduce the need for pain medications which can help you maintain a positive outlook on your path to recovery.
+By trying new forms of therapy, you can reduce the need for pain medications.
+In turn, this can help you maintain a positive outlook on your path to recovery.

 If your knee pain is getting worse, or you are experiencing pain in another area of your body, speak with your doctor as soon as you can.

-Knee osteoarthritis can feel like a daunting diagnosis, so surround yourself with a supportive team that you trust and can depend on.
+Knee osteoarthritis can feel like a daunting diagnosis.
+So, it’s important to surround yourself with a supportive team that you trust and can depend on.